dbojan/mpv-scripts-visualizer-without-text/Readme.md

 v 2026-04-07-1

+It displays visualizers when there is no video played

 ### Installing:

 copy lua files to mpv/scripts folder, or %appdata%/mpv/scripts, or .cache/mpv/scripts

 - visualizer.lua - various audio visualization.